GameDevBox/Background-Blur-Unity-HDRP/README.md

 Simple Fullscreen shader for Background Blur HDRP

-##HOW TO:
+## HOW TO:
--Download UI Blur Shader
+• Download UI Blur Shader
--Create a material from this shader
+• Create a material from this shader
--Add the material to the fullscreen CustomPass
+• Add the material to the fullscreen CustomPass
 🔥see the video tutorial for how you can set it up: https://youtu.be/oe3bxapfURQ